karbonfm/karbonfm/README.md

 You probably want to download the zip file, which contains the most recent build.
 Individual files can also be downloaded separately.

+The following full-access account will get you in to every file:

+Username: admin
+Password: karbon

 ## Videos

 Stay tuned…